Solaxun/order_matcher/README.md

                                                  :fills []},
                                   :price->quantity {:bid {114.1 4}, :ask {}}}
 ```

+The FifoBook records the limit trade under the `:bid` key where it will rest until a matching `:ask` is submitted.
+The `:price->quantity` field aggregates limit order amounts on the bid and ask side of the book at each price level, providing a view of the current state of the order book.
+Any trades that are placed and match an existing trade in the book will result in the `:executed-trades` map being populated with the details of these executed trades.
+The corresponding execution status of the current trade will be shown in the `:trade-status` map, as seen above.
+Within this map, the `:fills` vector will show the prices and amounts of each fill in the event a trade results in several partial fills as it runs through the opposite side of the book.
 ### Future Work
 Implement a variety of other order matching strategies, for example: [Supported Matching Algorithms](https://www.cmegroup.com/confluence/display/EPICSANDBOX/Supported+Matching+Algorithms)